Ordosipterus

 Ordosipterus is a pterosaur belonging to the suborder Pterodactyloidea.
-Its holotype specimen was discovered in China, and dated back to the Early Cretaceous period (Aptian stage).
+Its holotype specimen was discovered in China, and dated back to the Early Cretaceous epoch (Aptian stage).
 Further analysis conclude that it was a genus of dsungaripterid pterosaur.

 Discovery and naming

 In the early 21st century, Chinese paleontologist Ji Shuan found a jaw of a pterosaur near the village of Xinzhao, which is 40 km north of Otog Qi, Inner Mongolia.
 The find was reported in the scientific literature in 2017.

 In 2020, the type and only species Ordosipterus planignathus was named and described by Ji.
 The generic name combines a reference to the Ordos basin with a Latinized Greek pteron (meaning "wing").
 The specific name is a combination of the Latin planus (meaning "flat"), and the ancient Greek gnathos (meaning "jaw").

 The holotype, IG V13-011, has been found in a layer of sandstone, belonging to the lower Luohandong Formation, and may be dated back to the Aptian stage of the Early Cretaceous.
 The holotype consists only of a set of deformed paired lower jaws forming the mandible.